 Power-on-demand – the motor is activated by a throttle (similar to an electric scooter) which is usually located on the handlebar.

 Hybrid – a combination of the above types

 E-bikes are environmentally friendly

-More and more people are looking away from petrol-run transport and looking towards going electric.
-Electric bikes are becoming affordable and they come with the added bonus of reducing one’s carbon footprint.
+More and more people are turning away from petrol-run transport and looking wanting something electric.
+Electric bikes are becoming affordable, and they come with the added bonus of reducing one’s carbon footprint.

 Our favourite e-bikes

 From cheap electric bikes to electric mountain bikes, we’ve reviewed some of our favourites.
 Check out our e-bike reviews to make your buying decision easier.